Lot 20054 – 1840 1d black pl.11 AH-CI, marvellous upper marginal block of six

 Provenance: From the celebrated collections of the Earl of Kingston (1894), Earl of Crawford (1910), R. B. Sparrow (1911), Charles Nissen, Frank Wadham (exhibited in London 1925 and sold R. Lowe 1944), and Ferry (1953).
 This block adjoins the famous vertical block of six from the Bill Gross collection, which realised $320’000 at auction (approximately £150’000 at the time), an association of the highest pedigree.

-For more information about this lot please contact us.
+For further information regarding this lot, please contact us.